bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 ## ERC20 token in Runtime

 We will go through the code of the substrate runtime pallet available in [this posts repo](https://github.com/bright/substrate-erc20-nestjs/tree/part2/substrate-node-template/pallets/erc20).
-We will explore the storage items, dispatchable functions, events and errors.
-In parts the code is based on the Substrate Runtime cookbook [basic token implementation](https://substrate.dev/recipes/basic-token.html).
+We will explore the storage items, dispatchable functions, events, and errors.
+In parts, the code is based on the Substrate Runtime cookbook [basic token implementation](https://substrate.dev/recipes/basic-token.html).
 If you want to get a deeper understanding of developing your own runtime modules I recommend starting off with the [Build a PoE Decentralized Application](https://substrate.dev/docs/en/tutorials/build-a-dapp/).
 [Substrate Collectables Workshop](https://www.shawntabrizi.com/substrate-collectables-workshop/#/) is also a great tutorial.
 Even though it bases on an older version of the Substrate Node Template, it gives a good understanding of Rust and Substrate modules principals.

-The code we are going to focus on is placed in an erc20 pallet in the `lib.rs` [file](https://github.com/bright/substrate-erc20-nestjs/blob/part2/substrate-node-template/pallets/erc20/src/lib.rs).
+The code we are going to focus on is placed in an `erc20` pallet in the `lib.rs` [file](https://github.com/bright/substrate-erc20-nestjs/blob/part2/substrate-node-template/pallets/erc20/src/lib.rs).
 The pallet is called `erc20` and this is how we can access it from Polkadot JS API.

 ### Storage items